hardikvasa/webb/README.md

 An all-in-one Python library to scrap, parse and crawl web pages

 ### Gist
 This is a light-weight, dynamic and highly-flexible Python library.
 It can be used to **crawl, download, index, parse, scrap and analyze web pages** in a systematic manner or any of the individual function.
-It is also used to **clean web pages, store web data and import/export relevant components** from the internet.
+It is also used to **clean web pages, store web data** and **import/export relevant components** from the web.
 Some of the other features also include **downloading google images and spidering wikipedia articles**.

 ### Usage and Instructions
-For usage and instructions please visit the [Official Documentation](Documentation.md)
+For usage and instructions please visit the [Official Documentation](docs/Documentation.md)

+For issues and discussion visit the [Issue Tracker](issues)

 For sample codes and examples, please visit [Examples Codes](examples)